Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Methods

 \subsection{Training}

-In total, $2,484$ 2-D images were used for training and $269$ LGE--CMR images were set aside for testing by randomly selecting $25\%$ of the patients with LGE--CMR scans.
+In total, $2,484$ 2-D images (LGE-CMR and \qts{LGE-like}) were used for training and $269$ LGE-CMR images were set aside for testing.
+The latter represented randomly selected LGE-CMR scans from $25\%$ of patient cohort.
 Of note, there were no patients with multiple image modalities.
 No early stopping or other methods that learn from the validation set were used in training.
 All networks were trained on a NVIDIA Titan RTX GPU using Keras~\cite{keras} and Tensorflow~\cite{tensorflow}.
-Training input to the LV network included $1,360$ style-transferred ED cine-to-LGE images, as well as $1,124$ LGE--CMR images, reserving $25\%$ of the LGE--CMR scans for testing purposes.
-For the myocardium network, the training set used all patient scans with a corresponding scar segmentation, including style-transferred cine images with pseudo-scar.
-In total, all $1,355$ style-transferred ED cine images and $744$ of the LGE--CMR images were used in training with the same validation set withheld as for the LV network.
-Finally, the autoencoder used ED cine and all LGE--CMR ground truth myocardium masks in the training set.
+Training input to the LV segmentation network included $1,360$ style-transferred ED cine-to-LGE images, as well as $1,124$ LGE-CMR images, reserving $25\%$ of the LGE-CMR scans for testing purposes.
+For the myocardium segmentation network, the training set used all patient scans with a corresponding enhancement segmentation, including style-transferred cine images with pseudo-scar.
+This subset amounted to $1,355$ \qts{LGE-like} ED cine images and $744$ of the LGE-CMR images for training the myocardium segmentation network, with the same validation set withheld as for the LV segmentation network.
+Finally, the autoencoder used ED cine and all LGE-CMR ground truth myocardium masks in the training set.

-Training of both the LV and the myocardium networks use the Adam optimizer~\cite{adam}.
+Training of both the LV and the myocardium segmentation networks use the Adam optimizer~\cite{adam}.
 To prevent cine-derived LGE images from dominating the training set, we weigh these accordingly in the loss function.
 Thus, the loss function used is a weighted combination of the balanced cross-entropy loss and the Tversky loss~\cite{Salehi17}:

 where $p$ and $\hat{p}$ are pixel ground truth and predicted values, T/F P/N are true/false positive/negatives, and $\beta$ is a weight on the false positives.
-We avoid over-cropping after the first network by using a $\beta$ of $0.6$ for LV identification and account for two outputs in the myocardium network, preferring fewer false positives, by using a $\beta$ of $0.4$.
-By optimizing over the mean of a per-pixel ($l_1$) and per-image ($l_2$) loss, each network is tailored towards the end goal of total myocardium segmentation.
+We avoid over-cropping after the first network by using a $\beta$ of $0.6$ for LV identification and account for two outputs in the myocardium segmentation network, placing higher weight on false positives, by using a $\beta$ of $0.4$.
+By optimizing over the mean of a per-pixel ($l_1$) and per-image ($l_2$) loss, each network is tailored towards the end goal of myocardial segmentation.